Menu

 A resume’s work history section is very similar to a CV’s work history section.

 Include details about the job descriptions in reverse chronological order.
-More so, emphasize the skills that are relevant to the position for which you’re applying in this section.
+More so, emphasize the skills relevant to the position you’re applying for in this section.

 Read more: